RJPearson94/terraform-provider-twilio/docs/resources/messaging_service.md

 The following arguments are supported:

-- `friendly_name` - (Mandatory) The friendly name of the service.
-The value cannot be an empty string
+- `friendly_name` - (Mandatory) The friendly name of the service
 - `area_code_geomatch` - (Optional) Whether to use attempt to use a local phone number to send a message.
 The default value is `true`

 ~> This feature is only available in specific countries, see the [Twilio docs](https://www.twilio.com/docs/messaging/services#area-code-geomatch) more information

 - `fallback_method` - (Optional) The HTTP method to call the fallback URL.
 Valid values are `POST` or `GET`.
 The default value is `POST`
 - `fallback_to_long_code` - (Optional) Whether to attempt to use a long code to resend a message when delivery of a message fails using a short code.
 The default value is `true`
-- `fallback_url` - (Optional) The URL which will be called when an error occurs fetching or executing the TwiML from the inbound request URL.
-The default value is an empty string/ no configuration specified
+- `fallback_url` - (Optional) The URL which will be called when an error occurs fetching or executing the TwiML from the inbound request URL
 - `inbound_method` - (Optional) The HTTP method to call the inbound request URL.
 Valid values are `POST` or `GET`.
 The default value is `POST`
-- `inbound_request_url` - (Optional) The URL which will be called when an inbound message is received for any associated short code or phone number.
-The default value is an empty string/ no configuration specified
+- `inbound_request_url` - (Optional) The URL which will be called when an inbound message is received for any associated short code or phone number
 - `mms_converter` - (Optional) Whether to convert MMS messages to SMS messages and include a URL to the content when the carrier cannot receive MMS messages.
 The default value is `true`
 - `smart_encoding` - (Optional) Whether to enable detection and replacement of Unicode characters that are easy to miss.
 The default value is `true`
-- `status_callback_url` - (Optional) The URL which will be called when a message delivery status is changed.
-The default value is an empty string/ no configuration specified
+- `status_callback_url` - (Optional) The URL which will be called when a message delivery status is changed
 - `sticky_sender` - (Optional) Whether to ensure the end-user receives messages from the same phone number.
 The default value is `true`
 - `validity_period` - (Optional) How long (in seconds) messages sent from the messaging service are valid for.
 The value must be between `1` and `14400` (inclusive).
 The default value is `14400`